parthiv11/IndicWhisper-JAX/README.md

 ## What is IndicWhisper-JAX?

-IndicWhisper-JAX is an optimized version of IndicWhisper, leveraging the JAX (Just Another XLA) library for high-performance computing.
+IndicWhisper-JAX is an optimized version of IndicWhisper, leveraging the JAX  library for high-performance computing.
 This enhancement significantly improves the speed and efficiency of the model, making it ideal for real-time transcription tasks.
 IndicWhisper-JAX maintains the same level of accuracy as the original model while offering unparalleled performance, particularly on TPUs and GPUs.

 ## Why and How to Use it?